godziller/godziller/README.md

 ### 📂 **Projects**

+#### 🧮 [Matrix Multiplier Performance Benchmark] (https://github.com/godziller/matrix_multiplier)
+Python | Docker | Virtualization
+A Python-based matrix multiplier designed for performance benchmarking.
+The project measures the impact of different environments on computational performance.
+It implements matrix multiplication using NumPy and runs performance tests in multiple configurations:

+Native: Running the script directly on the host system.
+VirtualBox: Testing in a VirtualBox VM with varying system configurations.
+Docker (Native): Running the matrix multiplier in a Docker container on the host system.
+Docker in a VM: Docker image pushed to Docker Hub and tested in a container inside a VirtualBox VM.
+This project demonstrates how virtualization and containerization affect compute-heavy tasks like matrix multiplication.
+Technologies: Python, Docker, VirtualBox

 #### 🃏 [Pontoon Card Game](https://github.com/godziller/pontoon)
 **Python** | **Docker**
 A card game built using OOP in Python.
 Deployed as a Docker container and available on DockerHub.